 Conclusion

 As a bonus, we developed a small but useful Spring Boot application that generates random passwords using only two components.
-One of those components implemented the CommandLineRunner interface to be able to interact with the standard I/O. We hope this component-based approach will encourage you to build flexible and well-decomposed applications in the future!
+One of those components implemented the CommandLineRunner interface to interact with the standard I/O. We hope this component-based approach will encourage you to build flexible and well-decomposed applications in the future!